Red Claws trade for Anthony Bennett, former No. 1 pick in NBA draft

 In all, Bennett started just four games in the NBA, averaging 4.4 points and 3.1 rebounds in 151 career games.
 He earned $16.5 million during four seasons in the league.

 Former Cleveland vice president of basketball operations David Griffin admits that taking the Bennett as the No. 1 pick was a mistake.

 In Jason Lloyd’s recent book, “The Blueprint,” Griffin did not mince words about Bennett.

 “The issue with Anthony was, and we had no way of knowing it at the time, the kid had no desire to overcome adversity whatsoever,” Griffin told Lloyd.
 “As soon as it was hard, he was out.
 His whole life, he rolled out of bed bigger, better, and more talented than everybody else.
 As soon as it was hard, it was over.
 And I was the one on campus at UNLV.
 I’m the one who got sold the bill of goods and I bought it hook, line, and sinker.”

 By early this year, Bennett was playing basketball in Turkey.
 In September, he signed a non-guaranteed contract with the Phoenix Suns, who waived him a month later.

 Bennett played 14 games with the Suns’ G League affiliate, Northern Arizona, averaging 11.7 points and 5.6 rebounds per game.
-He is set to join the Red Claws, pending the completion of a physical.
+He is set to join the Red Claws pending the completion of a physical on Friday.

 Maine plays a road game Thursday night in Grand Rapids, Michigan, before returning to the Portland Expo at 1 p.m.
 Sunday to take on the Lakeland (Florida) Magic.